Reactive-Network/documentation/docs/education/introduction/index.md

 ## Overview

-To harness the power of Reactive Smart Contracts (RSCs), we have developed an educational course featuring detailed lectures, code snippets on GitHub, and video demonstrations.
+To better understand the concept of Reactive Smart Contracts (RSCs), we have developed an educational course featuring detailed lectures, code snippets on [GitHub](https://github.com/Reactive-Network/reactive-smart-contract-demos/tree/main/src/demos), and video workshops on [YouTube](https://www.youtube.com/@0xReactive/streams).
 Our goal is to provide both theoretical knowledge and practical challenges, creating a community where developers can fully explore RSCs.
-This course covers key topics such as:

-* Executing Uniswap stop orders with RSCs
-* Syncing NFT ownership across multiple blockchain platforms
-* Auto-harvesting staking rewards from various pools and chains

 ## Where to Begin

-The Introduction chapter provides an overview of Reactive Smart Contracts, highlighting their ability to autonomously respond to events on EVM-compatible chains.
+The Introduction chapter provides an overview of Reactive Smart Contracts, highlighting their ability to autonomously react to events on EVM-compatible chains.
 It also outlines the technical and knowledge prerequisites necessary for mastering these concepts.

 [Introduction to Reactive Smart Contracts →](./reactive-smart-contracts.md)